kuoyang1999/refcocos-annotator/README.md

 5. Enter a descriptive caption for the selected region
 6. Select appropriate values for categories:
    - Hops: Select one of (2, 3, 4, 5)
-   - Type: Select one or more of (spatial, exclude, verb)
+   - Type: Select one or more of (spatial, exclude, verb, attr)
-   - Hidden: Select Yes or No
+   - Occluded: Select Yes or No
    - Distractors: Auto-calculated based on the number of instances (minus the selected one)
 7. Click "Save Annotation" to store your selections
 8. Navigate through images using "Previous" and "Next" buttons